krichards-gr/earnings-call-collector/README.md

 - Cloud Run queries DuckDB → processes results → saves to BigQuery
 - Thread count is optimized (1 thread in Cloud Run, 8 threads locally)

+**Parquet Caching:**
+- The HuggingFace parquet file is downloaded and cached locally in `/tmp/parquet_cache`
+- Cache TTL is 1 hour — after expiry, a fresh copy is downloaded
+- Prevents HTTP 429 (Too Many Requests) errors from repeated HuggingFace downloads
+- Falls back to remote URL if the download fails

 ## ID Generation & Idempotency

 **Transcript IDs are deterministic:**